subsubl/Spixi-mini-APPs/apps/com.baracuda.spixi.pong/README.md

 ### Starting the Game

 1. Open the app in Spixi and invite another user
-2. Wait for both players to connect (you'll see "Press Start to Begin!")
+2. Wait for both players to connect (you'll see "Press START when ready!")
-3. Click the **Start Game** button to begin
+3. Both players click the **START** button
+4. Watch the 3-second countdown (3...
+2...
+1...)
+5. Host player clicks **SHOOT** to launch the ball
-4. Use controls to move your paddle up and down
-5. Prevent the ball from passing your paddle
+6. Use controls to move your paddle and prevent the ball from passing

 ### Controls